 Thomas Earl Part I:

-This is the first of a series of essays that Americana Insights will be presenting about an early eighteenth-century New Jersey schoolmaster named Thomas Earl and the two copybooks known by his hand.
-While Earl has long been identified as a Rhode Island native who was born in Little Compton in 1704 and died in New Hanover, New Jersey in 1751, scholar Deborah M. Child has uncovered convincing evidence that earlier researchers mistakenly confused him with an unrelated namesake and that the Thomas Earl who created the books was actually an English immigrant who was born near London in 1711 and came to America as an indentured servant in 1731.
+Deborah M. Child wrote three essays for Americana Insights about an early eighteenth-century New Jersey schoolmaster named Thomas Earl and the two copybooks known by his hand.
+While Earl had long been identified as a Rhode Island native who was born in Little Compton in 1704 and died in New Hanover, New Jersey, in 1751, Child has uncovered convincing evidence that earlier researchers mistakenly confused him with an unrelated namesake.
+The Thomas Earl who Child argues created the books was an English immigrant who was born near London in 1711 and came to America as an indentured servant in 1731.

-Beyond a few other bare facts, most of what is known about Earl can be gleaned from the two extant copybooks, also known as ciphering books, that he created in 1727 and 1740–41.
-This first essay by Deborah introduces Earl and his copybooks, explaining what they are, what they consist of, how they were found, and what is missing.
-Subsequent essays will explore who Earl actually was and what is known about his life and work, what his artistic sources and inspirations were, and how his works fit into the context of other ciphering books in early American education.
+Beyond a few bare facts, most of what is known about Earl can be gleaned from the two extant copybooks, also known as ciphering books, that he created in 1727 and 1740–41.
+In her first essay, Child introduces Earl and his copybooks, explaining what they are, what they consist of, and how they were found.
+Subsequent essays explore who Earl was and what is known about his life and work, his artistic sources and inspirations, and how his work fits into the context of early American education.

 Thomas Earl’s two handwritten manuscripts are replete with lessons in arithmetic, geometry, trigonometry, navigation, and astronomy, which he enriched with calligraphic flourishes and stunning watercolor.
 The books not only served as essential teaching tools, but the second book in particular is tangible proof of his qualifications to teach.
 This was an occupation he clearly relished, as he signed the cartouche on one of its larger folio sheets “Tho.
-Earl School M[aster] America”.
-In the same manuscript, he proudly signed and/or dated another thirty-plus pages, dating from September 1740 to December 1741 (Fig. 1 & Fig. 1 Detail, Fig. 2).
+Earl School M[aster] America.”
+In the same manuscript, he proudly signed and/or dated another thirty-plus pages, from September 1740 to December 1741 (Figs. 1, 2).

-Rather than standing in front of a class and lecturing, colonial schoolmasters like Earl made their copybooks accessible so that as students transcribed them, they would learn their lessons and, at the same time, create books of their own for future reference.
-This method of teaching was so widespread in America in the eighteenth and early nineteenth centuries, that copybooks were the most common books found in households after the Bible and almanacs.
+Rather than standing in front of a class and lecturing, colonial schoolmasters like Earl made their copybooks accessible for students to transcribe.
+Students would learn their lessons and, at the same time, create books of their own for future reference.
+This method of teaching was so widespread in America in the eighteenth and early nineteenth centuries that copybooks were the most common books found in households after the Bible and almanacs.
 Some even became family heirlooms.
-For example, Joseph Riley, a New Jersey resident, specified in his will of 1734 that “his great [i.e., large] wrighting book and great arithematic book were to be given to his son Joseph [sic].”It was not until the 1840s, when textbooks and other printed material became more readily available, that copybook usage declined.
+For example, Joseph Riley, a New Jersey resident, specified in his will of 1734 that “his great wrighting [sic] book and great arithematic book were to be given to his son Joseph.”It was not until the 1840s, when textbooks and other printed material became more readily available, that copybook usage declined.
 Today, they are appreciated mostly for what they reveal about how education has evolved in this country.

-Earl’s earlier manuscript, which is dated 1727 and therefore created while he was a teenage student in England, contains no Greek or Latin, while his second manuscript of 1740 has only a few lines in Latin on pages 466 and 478.
-This is in keeping with changes in the educational system in Britain and its colonies in the late seventeenth century in response to threats to its status as a world power, especially by the Dutch.
+Earl’s earlier manuscript, which is dated 1727 and therefore created while he was a teenage student in England, contains no Greek or Latin, while his second manuscript, of 1740, has only a few lines in Latin, on pages 466 and 478.
+This near absence of classical languages reflects changes in the educational system in Britain and its colonies in the late seventeenth century in response to threats to its status as a world power, especially by the Dutch.
 Instead of providing instruction in these “dead languages,” as was done for those preparing for careers in law, medicine, and divinity, new curriculums were being developed to provide technical instruction in English to help students better prepare for careers in business, navigation, surveying, building, and engineering.

-The emphasis on practical education as demonstrated by the lessons in Earl’s copybooks was similarly fostered by Quakers, who largely settled the area of New Hanover where Thomas Earl resided.
-Quakers in this area maintained a close-knit network of property owners and artisans in West Jersey, on the east side of the Delaware River, who had easy access to Pennsylvania, Maryland, Delaware, and New York.
+The emphasis on practical education, as demonstrated by the lessons in Earl’s copybooks, was similarly fostered by Quakers, many of whom settled the area of New Hanover, where Earl resided.
+Quakers in this area maintained a close-knit network of property owners and artisans throughout West Jersey, on the east side of the Delaware River, who had easy access to Pennsylvania, Maryland, Delaware, and New York.
 Given the lessons that Earl could impart, Quakers may well have engaged his services as a schoolmaster.

 Earl’s later copybook is far more elaborate and detailed than the first, complete with title pages and three larger folio sheets.
 The first 124 pages are devoted to exercises in calligraphy.
 These were probably undertaken so he could offer his services as a writing master as well as a tutor in mathematics and navigation.
 Other pages in this book are much more advanced in both content and complexity, especially in mathematics.
 As such, he probably commenced the creation of his copybook in 1740 so that he could instruct older students in a more structured setting, such as an academy or college.